brpandey/snowflake/README.md

 Requests/sec:  10236.57
 Transfer/sec:      1.99MB
 ```
-3) Using a lua script which iterates through each of the worker nodes on a single machine
+3) Using a lua script which utilizes each of the worker nodes on a single machine
 ```elixir
 $ wrk -t6 -c30 -d30s -s run.lua --latency http://127.0.0.1:5454
 Running 30s test @ http://127.0.0.1:5454